 The likelihood of a dam failure is extremely low.
 However, even though the likelihood of dam failure is extremely low, Council, as the owner of a dam, still has obligations under State legislation.
 These obligations include installing an Early Warning System.

-Installation works began in April 2019 and are proposed to be completed by year end, depending on favourable weather conditions.
-A community notification process will be undertaken to inform residents, businesses, schools etc. regarding the installation process.
+Installation works began in April 2019 and were completed by October 2019.
+A community notification process was undertaken to inform residents, businesses, schools etc. regarding the installation process.

 Siren electronics do not generate any radio frequency energy.
 The radio used for wireless communication does generate a radio frequency energy.